 What is San Pedro/ Huachuma?

-Huachuma, more commonly known as San Pedro in the Western world or currently known as Echinopsis pachanoi in the scientific literature, is a tall (up to 20 ft), light green, night blooming, nearly spineless, columnar cactus native to the Andes Mountains.
+Huachuma is more commonly known as San Pedro in the Western world, or currently known as Echinopsis pachanoi in the scientific literature.
+It is also sometimes called ‘wachuma’ by Westerners.
+Huachuma is a tall (up to 20 ft), light green, night blooming, nearly spineless, columnar cactus native to the Andes Mountains.
 In its native habitat it grows at altitudes of 6,600 – 9,800 feet.
 This cactus is found in parts of Columbia, Ecuador, Peru, Bolivia, Chile, and Argentina, but is also cultivated in neighboring countries and many other parts of the world.
 It is considered the most ancient and revered plant teachers amongst the shamans of northern Peru.

 In the US it is legal to cultivate San Pedro for landscaping purposes, however, this is a psychotropic plant.
 Like other psychotropic cacti, it contains several psychoactive alkaloids, the primary being mescaline.
 Although the cactus is legal for home gardening, extracting the active constituents is illegal.
 Mescaline in all of its extracted forms is a Schedule 1 controlled substance.
 Check your local laws and use only when it is lawful to do so.
 Otherwise, you can travel to Peru to experience an authentic huachuma (San Pedro) ceremony.

 The fact that San Pedro grows vigorously in the wild or cultivated in a home garden makes it a better choice for consumption over its slow growing and endangered cousin peyote.
 Like peyote, San Pedro cactus has a rich history of traditional shamanic use.
 Despite the two sharing mescaline as their primary active alkaloid, there are substantial differences between the other psychoactive compounds found in each of them.
 This results in the two having very different characteristics.
 When ingested, huachuma is usually described as the gentler of the two, but its effects can be felt a little bit longer than that of peyote.
 The effects of peyote can be felt about 10 to 12 hours while Huachuma can last between 12 to 14 hours or more depending on dosage.